marsanatta/percentile-calculator/README.md

 ```

 ### Generate New Test Cases (src/main/java/util/TestcaseGenerator.java)
-Instead of using orignal test cases, you can also generate your own test cases.
+Instead of using original test cases, you can also generate your own test cases.
 There are some values to play with.

 in RandomHelper.java: